urxvtcd/vim-indent-object/README.md

 ```

 It selects all lines with the same or greater indent level.
 It works in both
+visual mode (try typing `vii` in normal mode) and operator-pending mode (try
-visual and operator-pending mode.
-It accepts counts, and in visual mode it can
+typing `dii` in normal mode).
+It accepts counts, and in visual mode it can be
-be repeated to expand the selection.
+repeated to expand the selection.

 See [the vim help documentation file](doc/indent-object.txt) for many more
 mappings.